-2.4.1 Families with limited English proficiency and persons with disabilities: outreach and services
+- 2.4.1 Families with limited English proficiency and persons with disabilities: outreach and services - a.

-- a.
 Check the strategies the Lead Agency or partners utilize to conduct outreach and provide services to eligible families with limited English proficiency.
+Check all that apply. - i.

+Application in languages other than English (application and related documents, brochures, provider notices).

+Lead Agency accepts applications at local community-based locations. - v.

+Bilingual caseworkers or translators available. - vi.

+Bilingual outreach workers.

+- vii.
+Partnerships with community-based organizations.

+- viii.

-Check all that apply. - i. [x] Application in languages other than English (application and related documents, brochures, provider notices). - ii. [x] Informational materials in languages other than English. - iii. [x] Website in languages other than English. - iv. [x] Lead Agency accepts applications at local community-based locations. - v. [x] Bilingual caseworkers or translators available. - vi. [x] Bilingual outreach workers. - vii. [x] Partnerships with community-based organizations. - viii. [] Collaboration with Head Start, Early Head Start, or Migrant and Seasonal Head Start. - ix. [] Home visiting programs. - x. [x] Other.
+Collaboration with Head Start, Early Head Start, or Migrant and Seasonal Head Start. - ix. \square Home visiting programs. - x.
+Other.
 Describe: The Connecticut OEC Parent Cabinet is a diverse, parent-led 15 member advisory group to OEC that meets regularly to help make improvements in the lives of children and families across the state.
 Offer guidance to state agencies on how to improve programs, policies, and laws related to young children and their families.
 Advocate for the needs of families from all backgrounds.
 Help OEC form lasting and effective partnerships with families.
 Increase awareness around OEC services and supports. - b.
 Check the strategies the Lead Agency or partners utilize to conduct outreach and provide services to eligible families with a person(s) with a disability.
-Check all that apply. - i. [] Applications and public informational materials available in braille and other communication formats for access by individuals with disabilities. - ii. [x] Websites that are accessible (e.g., Section 508 of the Rehabilitation Act). - iii. [] Caseworkers with specialized training/experience in working with individuals with disabilities. - iv. [x] Ensuring accessibility of environments and activities for all children. - v. [x] Partnerships with State and local programs and associations focused on disability- related topics and issues. - vi. [x] Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers. - vii. [x] Partnerships with State and local IDEA Part B, Section 619 and Part C providers and agencies. - viii. [x] Availability and/or access to specialized services (e.g., mental health, behavioral specialists, therapists) to address the needs of all children. - ix. [] Other.
-Describe:
+Check all that apply. - i.

+Applications and public informational materials available in braille and other communication formats for access by individuals with disabilities. - ii.
+Mebsites that are accessible (e.g., Section 508 of the Rehabilitation Act).